aws/aws-eks-best-practices/content/windows/docs/licensing.md

 **What is Direct Server Return?**
 DSR is an implementation of asymmetric network load distribution in load balanced systems, meaning that the request and response traffic use a different network path.

-**.NET Framework optimization.**
-The majority of apps are ASP.NET-based web apps.
-In Windows Server, version 2004, the Server Core container image no longer optimizes the .NET Framework for performance, which saves a lot of space.
-Instead, .NET Framework optimization (aka “NGEN”) is done in the higher-level .NET Framework runtime image.

-.NET Framework NGEN optimization in containers is now more targeted to ASP.NET applications and Windows PowerShell scripts.
-In addition, the change to optimizing assemblies in the .NET Framework Runtime image (and not the Server Core base image) led to technical benefits that also resulted on a smaller reduce container size.

-For instance, a Windows Server core 2004 with .NET Framework has **3.98GB** on disk compared with **8.06GB** on Windows Server 2019 LTSC.

 ## Licensing

 At Amazon Web Services (AWS), the EKS Optimized AMIs for Windows are based on the Datacenter version, which doesn't have a limitation on the numbers of containers running on a worker node.
 For more information: https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/faq